elbazhazem/log-analyzer-LLM/README.md

-# 🧠 Log Insight AI
+# 🧠 Log Analyzer LLM

 > A lightweight AI-powered tool to extract insights from system log files using LLMs (Large Language Models).